SergioSoldado/mind-map-markdown/readme.md

 - [ ] Maybe use electron or native.
 I love KDE so maybe a KDE app.
 - [ ] Maybe support serialization of the mind map to github compatible format.
 - [ ] Maybe git history back'n'forth.
+- [ ] Bug: what if you have equal headers in different lines, click to line will go to first encountered, you'll have to go up to parent or something.
+Maybe just ignore this

 ## Usage